-- Determining the Issuer's overall objectives, approving strategic plans to achieve the objectives, steering the direction for the realisation of the group's core purposes through its strategy, monitoring operational performance, ensuring effective risk management and internal controls, and monitoring legislative, regulatory and governance requirements. - Ensuring that there are clear and formal procedures in key areas so that regulators and auditors can readily review decisions and actions, both internally and externally. - Conducting business in accordance with the Issuer's code of ethics. - Overseeing the issuance of reports to comply with legal requirements and to meet the legitimate and reasonable information needs of material stakeholders. - Allocating major roles and responsibilities according to the company's delegation of authority framework.
+- Determining the Issuer's overall objectives, approving strategic plans to achieve the objectives, monitoring operational performance, ensuring effective risk management and internal controls, and monitoring compliance with applicable legislative, regulatory and governance requirements. - Ensuring that there are clear and formal policies and procedures in key areas so that regulators and auditors can readily review decisions and actions, both internally and externally. - Conducting business in accordance with the Issuer's code of ethics. - Overseeing the issuance of reports to comply with legal requirements and to meet the legitimate and reasonable information needs of material stakeholders. - Assigning roles and responsibilities according to the company's delegation of authority framework.

-The board has delegated specific functions to committees to assist it in meeting its oversight responsibilities.
-This ensures that the activities of the company are managed in a manner consistent with the ethical leadership and values of the Issuer.
-The roles and responsibilities of each board committee are set out in terms of reference that are reviewed by the board annually.
-The directors confirm that the committees have functioned in accordance with these terms of reference during the year.
-All committees are chaired by independent non-executive directors
+The Board has delegated specific functions to its Board committees to assist it in meeting its oversight responsibilities.
+This ensures that the activities of the Company are managed in a manner consistent with the ethical leadership and values of the Issuer.
+The roles and responsibilities of each Board Committee are outlined in the various Board Committee Charters that are annually being reviewed and approved by the Board.
+The directors confirm that the Board Committees have each functioned in accordance with these terms of reference during the reporting period.
+Each of the respective Board Committees are chaired by independent non-executive directors.

-Appointments to the board are formal and transparent and are a matter for the board of directors, assisted by the nominations committee, as required by section 3.84 of the JSE Listings Requirements.
-Directors are appointed subject to re-election by the shareholders at the company's annual general meeting (AGM) and subject to the Companies Act provisions relating to their removal.
+Appointments to the Board are formal and transparent and are a matter for the board of directors, assisted by the nominations committee, as required by the JSE Listings Requirements and the JSE Debt Listing Requirements.
+Directors are appointed subject to election and/or re-election by the shareholders at the company's annual general meeting ("AGM") and subject to the Companies Act provisions relating to their removal.